 Pros

-Bosch CX and 800Wh battery keep it current and competitive
+Bosch CX motor and 750Wh battery

 Cons